 Asking clients why they believe they need the services of an interior designer allows me to explore what they feel are their own weaknesses, and therefore what their expectations of me are.
 It is very important for me to be confident that the client knows exactly what activities I will perform and I also want to be able to clearly state what design objective we’re aiming for.

-Once I know these factors, the fun stuff regarding room-remodelling options, floor and window treatments, colour preferences, textiles, furniture configuration and wall-art options all have something solid and clear to hang off.”
+Once I know these factors, the fun stuff regarding room-remodeling options, floor and window treatments, color preferences, textiles, furniture configuration and wall-art options all have something solid and clear to hang off.”

 There are certain foundations or principles that all interior designers adhere to and these create the basis of each project.
 Important things to think about for each space are details, architecture, lighting and practicality, along with creating balance and harmony.
 Interior Designer, Natalie Holden, explains why the interior brief and interior design foundations should go hand in hand.